FULL PROGRAM CINEMA / MOVING IMAGE 2026/2027

 Admission No requirements.
 By order of enrolment.

-Schedule Tuesdays from 18h00 to 21h00, Thursdays 14h to 17h
+Schedule Tuesdays and Wednesdays from 14h to 17h

 Type occasional